top of page

 Awakening the Taniwha - Workshop and Maker-space - 106 Courtenay Place

-Taniwha are supernatural creatures who inhabit rivers, lakes, caves or the sea - some terrifying, others protective.
+Taniwha are supernatural creatures who inhabit rivers, lakes, caves and the sea - some terrifying, others protective.
 Taniwha are our ancient guide to resource management and perhaps a new way to navigate our understanding of the Covid pandemic.

 The space will also provide a reading and conversational/writing space for sharing perspectives while an exhibition will include viewings of the 60 Pūtahitanga artists' original artworks.